alt-text-task-force/.github/profile/scipy-2022-msg.md

 ## why participate

-* your project and pull request will be featured in the digital and print scavenger hunt manifest
+* your project and pull request will be featured in the digital and print scavenger hunt announcement. [_a draft of the scavenger hunt announcement_][draft].
 * your project and pull request will be featured in the digital and print in accessibility comic book distributed during SciPy
 * it provides a proven way to on-board diverse contributors onto projects
 * your documentation will be more accessible